iamharmangill/rkaur00.github.io/_posts/2019-01-04-firstpost.md

 Tasks to do/deliverables:
 1. My first work is to have basic knowledge of Node.js and have all the setups done on my machine.
 2. Then I would run my first Node.js code and research more to make my work done.
 3. Then I will create the prototype of my project and work on them accordingly.
+- For my project prototype, I thought of taking the concept of a coffee shop where user will ask for particular coffee and accordingly the bill would be generated automatically.
+- I would use the form for taking the input of user and by clicking on submit button, the price will be generated automatically.

 References: